 Your goal for this first grow should be to simply get familiar with the plants and their cycle.
 You can add in all the bells and whistles later.

-For now, just focus on getting through these five simple steps.
+For now, just focus on getting through these five simple steps for growing at home.

 1. Decide Where You’re Going to Grow